Don The Con The Real Donald J. Trump

 Learn more about Don the Con the real Donald J. Trump:

-Is Donald J. Trump Is A Deadbeat?
+Donald J. Trump News: Is Donald J. Trump Is A Deadbeat?
 Is Donald J. Trump a traitor?
 Did the Trump campaign collude or conspire with Putin and the Russians?
 Donald J. Trump is the king of lies, fake news and alternative facts.
 Does Donald J. Trump lies about his lies.
 Doanld J. Trump is a con man, a crook, a fraud, a bully, a racist, a bad businessman, and a white supremacist.
 How many people will become sick or die from Trump’s changes to environmental rules and regulations?
 Donald J. Trump is making a profit on the American taxpayer dime.
 Donald J. Trump is the greatest threat to national security America has ever faced.
 Donald J. Trump is a threat to free press, free speech, free trade, the rule of law, human rights, human decency, our democracy, our air, our water, our lands and the American way of life.
 Donald J. Trump is a threat to America and we are dedicated to exposing Don the Con the real Donald J. Trump and shining a light on the threat Donald J. Trump is to Democracy, the America way of life and you.
+Find out more about Trump Impeachments or the Trump Insurrection.
 The more you know the better informed you are.
 Find out for yourself how much of a threat Donald J. Trump is to America and you by clicking the links below and reading more.